vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

   so due to speculative execution mitigations as of late.
 Use batching where possible.
 - However, if possible, avoid copying block buffers, of which there could be many.
-Copying many 16 KiB buffers is an unwanted cost.
+Copying many 16 KiB buffers is an unnecessary cost.

 Thus downloaded blocks of a piece are queued in a write buffer and are only written to disk once the piece is complete.
 This happens using a single